jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-04-23-digital-twin-industry-4-0/index.md

   - dynamic-des
   - SimPy
   - Python
-authors:
-  - JaehyeonKim
-images: []
-description: |
-  Many systems marketed as digital twins exist in an ambiguous middle ground.
-We look at the architectural layers separating traditional simulations, operational twins, and event-driven hybrid pipelines.
+description: Compare the architectural layers that separate a traditional simulation, an operational digital twin and an event-driven hybrid pipeline.
 ---

 ## Beyond CAD Models